hai-vr/documentation/docs/research/nochat/index.md

 Secondly, I wanted to try a complex vehicle system, like Sacchan and Varneon prefabs.
 I'm starting with [SaccFlight](https://github.com/Sacchan-VRC/SaccFlightAndVehicles) because it was unclear whether Varneon's vehicle prefabs were downloadable from Patreon, and SaccFlight is readily available.

+This lets me test head and hand tracking data, and analog controller inputs such as trigger, grip, and thumbstick directions.

 To get this done:
-- Don't try to have a locomotion system, just add a button in the Unity Editor inspector to enter the station directly.
+- Don't try to have a locomotion system, just [add a button in the Unity Editor inspector](https://github.com/hai-vr/nochat/blob/main/Packages/dev.hai-vr.nochat-script/Scripts/Runtime/StubBehaviour/NochatStation.cs) to enter the station directly.
   - We are not trying to make CyanEmu 2 here, this is a blank Unity OpenXR project, so it's like we're building a standalone game.
 - Input systems in this prefab use `Input.GetAxisRaw("Oculus_CrossPlatform_PrimaryIndexTrigger")` and similar to get analog inputs.
   - To avoid log spam, add those inputs in the project.
 [CyanEmu has a script](https://github.com/CyanLaser/CyanEmu/blob/master/CyanEmu/Scripts/CyanEmuInputAxesSettings.cs) to do this.
   - I have no idea how to feed values into these inputs myself.
 I really don't, and was not able to figure it out.
-  - For now, as a replacement, I'm modifying the original prefab script to redirect `Input.GetAxisRaw(...)` invocations to a custom static script.
+  - For now, as a replacement, I'm modifying the original prefab script to redirect `Input.GetAxisRaw(...)` invocations to [a custom static script](https://github.com/hai-vr/nochat/blob/main/Packages/dev.hai-vr.nochat-script/Scripts/Runtime/Core/NochatInput.cs).
-  - Using the previously created custom behaviour for XR Input, this static script is being fed with the axis values.
+  - Using the previously created custom behaviour for XR Input, [this static script is being fed with the axis values](https://github.com/hai-vr/nochat/blob/main/Packages/dev.hai-vr.nochat-script/Scripts/Runtime/Core/NochatUpdateCoordinator.cs#L20).

 All compilation errors must be fixed in the prefab.
 During this iteration, we focus on:
 - Adding missing classes and methods.